Infantry Immersion Trainer

+Marines with 2nd Combat Engineer Battalion enter the Infantry Immersion Trainer to begin their mock village clearing exercise aboard Camp Lejeune, N.C., Feb.
+25, 2015.
+The Infantry Immersion Trainer is a facility that prepares Marines and sailors for deployments and improves overall mission readiness.
+The facility offers an authentic village experience with realistic smells, sounds and live role-players.

 The Infantry Immersion Trainer (IIT) is a mixed reality training facility prototype for small unit Infantry located in a 32000 sqft former tomato packing plant in Marine Corps Base Camp Pendleton, California.
 It has been in operation since November 2007.
 The original IIT is now known as IIT Phase I. A purpose built IIT was built adjacent to Phase I in Camp Pendleton.
 A second IIT was built in a historic warehouse in Camp Lejeune, NC and a third was built in MCB Hawaii.

 Description

 The interior of an abandoned warehouse has been turned into an embattled Middle Eastern town through the use of sets, and special effects such as projections, pyrotechnics, sounds, and smells.
 The combination of live and virtual training is what makes this an example of immersive training.

 Purpose

 The IIT facility is designed to be a decision house for the Marine Rifleman and the Small Unit Leader (SUL); focusing on increasing the tempo of the OODA Loop during which an individual Observes a situation, Orients to it and develops courses of action (COA), makes a Decision, and Acts.
 Stress inoculation is conducted at the facility where a rifleman is put into multiple situations that in turn replicate the stressors and physiological responses faced in combat, thus building the individuals stress-immune system.

 During a visit to the IIT, Chairman, Joint Chiefs of Staff, Admiral Mike Mullen, said, "It's a reminder of what simulation can do.
 It certainly is great preparation for the marines as they prepare to go to Iraq.
 Very impressive, very realistic and in the end hopefully, we'll contribute significantly to a better way to execute the mission and save lives."